So you’re engaged, and the question hits you:

 Are you okay if they say yes, but quietly struggle with the cost?

-And nobody wants that energy around their big day.
+And no one wants that energy around their big day.

-If you know someone would be a perfect support system but money’s the issue — could you help cover their dress?
+So if you know someone would be a perfect support system but money’s the issue ...could you help cover their dress?

 Or let them skip the bachelorette without guilt?

-There are ways to include people meaningfully, even if they’re not “official” bridesmaids.
+There are other ways to include people, even if they’re not “official” bridesmaids.

 Just because you were in their wedding 4 years ago, or your mom says your cousin will be heartbroken, doesn’t mean they automatically get a spot.